MRT-Map/worldedit-school/src/1-basics/10-schematics.md

 However, if `7d-house` already exists, it would not save unless I overwrite it with the `-f` flag.
 For example, `//schem save 7d-house -f`. **Note that the old schematic is lost.**

+On the MRT server, schematics can be uploaded and downloaded on the [file server](https://files.minecartrapidtransit.net).